costoffreedom/costoffreedom.cc/book/collective-memory/bassel-and-my-freedom.md

 Bassel made me Free, while he is absent.
 He is in the regime's jail, and I am in the jail of waiting for him.

-<span class="author bio">Noura Ghazi Safadi is a Syrian writer.
-She's married to Bassel.</span>
+<p class="author bio">Noura Ghazi Safadi is a Syrian writer.
+She's married to Bassel.</p>